-CO No. Course Outcomes Blooms Level Module Mapping with POs NO. Level No. WILLI POS 1 Outline the need for safety in an organization and apply it in the industry.
+CO Course Outcomes Blooms Module Mapping No. Course Outcomes Level No. with POs 1 Outline the need for safety in an organization and apply it in the industry.
 Apply 1 1, 6, 7, 8 2 Evaluate the safety aspects and its recording techniques in industries.
 Evaluate 1, 2 1, 2, 6, 8 3 Evaluate the industrial software safety performances.
 Evaluate 2 1, 6, 7, 8 4 Create awareness of safety techniques and implement them in the organization.
 Create 1, 2 1, 6, 8